Nana Speaks Nanese is now available!

 I found a marvelous illustrator, Maurício Corteletti Água Viva, who captured the warmth of the story and the love the characters have for each other.
 He worked for months on the illustrations.
 It all came together.

-Nana Speaks Nanese will be published on Mother’s Day, May 12, 2019.
+Nana Speaks Nanese was published on Mother’s Day, May 12, 2019.
 I have dedicated my part in it to my mother, Joan, and my son, Matthew, who always remembered the love.

 I hope it helps other families going through this devastating diagnosis.